2createStudio/carbon-pagination/README.md

 		'wrapper_after' => '</div>',
 	));

-Then you can use any of the methods, as documented in the **Class Reference** below.
+Then you can use any of the methods, as documented in the **Class Reference**.
 Example:

 	// whether the first link is enabled
 	$first_link_enabled = $pagination->get_enable_first();